websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 **Reference Name**: The name of the field that references the `S1J6AbleImpl` service is `_s1j6`.

-**Reference Policy**: The component's reference policy is `static` (default).
+**Reference Policy**: The component's policy is `static` (default).

-**Reference Policy-Option**: Since no `policy-option` is explicitly defined, it uses the default configuration, `reluctant`.
+**Reference Policy-Option**: The component's policy option is `greedy`.

 **Cardinality**: Its Cardinality is both mandatory and unary (i.e., `1..1`).

 While some reference configurations automatically bind to a new or higher ranking service, some require a server restart.
-Since `S1J6Portlet`'s reference configuration is static, reluctant, mandatory, and unary, a server restart is required before it binds to a new, higher ranking service.
+Since `S1J6Portlet`'s reference configuration is static, greedy, mandatory, and unary, no server restart is required before it binds to a new, higher ranking service.
 See [OSGi documentation](http://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.component.html#service.component-policy.option.action) for more information about how different reference configurations affect a component's behavior when new or higher ranking services become available.

 ## Creating an OSGi Service with the Gathered Details